calvinnfernando/WebReg-Bot/README.md

 # UCSD-WebReg-Bot

-**Note: This is the beta version!
-It works but still working on the user-interactive part.**

 A bot to automate enrolling process in UCSD WebReg on TritonLink.

 You need to have Selenium installed.
 To install, type the following on the terminal:    `pip install selenium`